pygame/pygame/docs/reST/ref/freetype.rst

       calculations unless overriden specifically in the \`render()` or
       \`get_size()` calls, via the 'style' parameter.

+   .. attribute:: underscore

+      | :sl:`Gets or sets the font's underscore style`
+      | :sg:`underscore -> bool`

+      Gets or sets whether the text will be underscored.
+Unlike underline, the underscore is 1 pixel thick and is positioned descender pixels below the baseline.
+This is for compatibility with font.Font.

    .. attribute:: bold

       | :sl:`Gets or sets the font's bold style`